Need A Happiness Boost? Spend Your Money To Buy Time, Not More Stuff

 Money can't buy happiness, right?
 Well, some researchers beg to differ.
 They say it depends on how you spend it.

-A recent study published in the Proceedings of the National Academy of Sciences suggests that when people spend money on time-saving services such as a house cleaner, lawn care or grocery-delivery, it can make them feel a little happier.
-By comparison, money spent on material purchases – aka things – does not boost positive emotions the way we might expect.
+A recent study published in the Proceedings of the National Academy of Sciences suggests that when people spend money on time-saving services such as a house cleaner, lawn care or grocery delivery, it can make them feel a little happier.
+By comparison, money spent on material purchases — aka things — does not boost positive emotions the way we might expect.

 Think of it as a way to buy back what has become for many Americans a scarce resource: free time.